 If you are convicted of breaking and entering with intent to commit a felony, the penalties can go up to $20 years in prison.
 If a firearm is used, there is a mandatory minimum or 5 years in prison.

 My job as a criminal defense lawyer is to make sure you are treated fairly by the system, which often seems stacked against you.
 Let me tell you how I will fight for you and protect your interests, your freedom, and your future.
 Call me now for a consultation.

 I am in different courts around Massachusetts every day, defending my clients rights and freedom on charges of breaking and entering and many other criminal charges.
-If you’ve been accused of breaking and entering, larceny or another criminal offense, and need a lawyer who will fight for your rights, call me today.
+If you’ve been accused of breaking and entering, burglary, larceny or another criminal offense, and need a lawyer who will fight for your rights, call me today.

-Massachusetts General Laws, reference
+Massachusetts General Laws, reference: